 How War Bonds Work

 War bonds are sold at less than face value, and buyers receive the full face value plus interest upon maturity.
-Historically, the rate of return on war bonds has not been lower than traditional bonds.
+Historically, the rate of return on war bonds has not been lower than those of traditional bonds.
 War bonds from World War II, or Series E bonds, were supposed to have a maturity of 10 years, but they were granted an interest extension as long as 30 or 40 years, depending on the size.

 Series E bonds were sold at 75% of face value and had a 2.9% interest rate, compounded semiannually.
 There were five available denominations to begin: